vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <div>&nbsp;</div>

 <div class="page-content-text">
 The content of <span class="terms">menu-list</span>, <span class="terms">menu-content</span>, is shown in screens of minimum size small.
 It is hidden in xs screens.
 The <span class="terms">menu-content</span> list is assigned the Bootstrap <span class="terms">collapse</span> class.
 By default, this content is hidden.
 A CSS media query, however, sets <span class="terms">display:block</span> screens minimum size small.
-Thus, <span class="terms">menu-content</span> is collapsed by default in xs screens.
-Correspondingly, <span class="terms">brand</span> and the icon element (used to toggle <span class="terms">menu-content</span> visibility) have <span class="terms">display:none</span> at small and larger screens, but this is set to <span class="terms">display:block</span> for xs.
+Thus, <span class="terms">menu-content</span> is collapsed by default in xs and 768px width screens.
+Correspondingly, <span class="terms">brand</span> and the icon element (used to toggle <span class="terms">menu-content</span> visibility) have <span class="terms">display:none</span> at most small and larger screens, but this is set to <span class="terms">display:block</span> for width ≤ 768px .
 The toggle element has <span class="terms">data-target="#menu-content"</span>, and once visible in the xs view, this toggle icon can be used to hide and show the <span class="terms">menu=content</span> for navigation.
-Because the value of the toggle is maintained when the screen is expanded beyond an xs width (e.g. you are in a large screen, and you reduce it to xs, then resize to larger), <span class="terms">menu-content</span> can remain hidden when you resize to a larger view.
-To ensure that the content is visible in the larger view in this scenario, <span class="terms">min-height</span> is set in a media query for width ≥ 768px.
+Because the value of the toggle is maintained when the screen is expanded beyond 768px width (e.g. you are in a large screen, and you reduce it to xs/s, then resize to larger), <span class="terms">menu-content</span> can remain hidden when you resize to a larger view.
+To ensure that the content is visible in the larger view in this scenario, <span class="terms">min-height</span> is set in a media query for width ≥ 769px.
 </div>

 <div class="row">
     <div class="col-md-6">
         <div class="file-path">app/assets/stylesheets/application.scss</div>
 {% highlight scss %}
-@media (min-width: 768px) {
+@media (min-width: 769px) {
 ...
     .nav-side-menu .menu-list .menu-content {
         display: block;